-Recent graduates are working as teachers, education coordinators and journalists.
+Recent graduates have gone on to pursue careers in library services or advanced degrees in education, museum studies and neuroscience.
+Past graduates are working as teachers, education coordinators and journalists.

 “While at Earlham, I also had unique opportunities to develop advanced research skills.
 Along with eleven other classical studies undergraduates from across the United States, I was invited to Washington, D.C. to participate in informative sessions and to attend workshops on advances in scholarly communication and technology.”

 Brianna Brown ’16 of Babylon, New York, graduated with a major in ancient and classical studies.
 She then went on to teach English language arts and pursue her second master’s in teaching Latin.

 There are many ways of engaging with the ancient past beyond the traditional classroom.
 Through research with our faculty and off-campus study programs, you can travel the world to learn more about the societies we study.

 Through our program, you will have opportunities to gain research experience and study subjects like Greek, Latin, archaeology, politics and art, and our majors apply their studies in a variety of locations around the globe.